5 arrests made during 3 separate drug busts last week, Iredell officials say

-On Tuesday Mooresville resident Joseph Klein, 28, was arrested after a search warrant was issued at 151 Capital Ave as a result of an undercover drug deal.
-Klein was arrested and faces multiple drug charges involving heroin.
+On Tuesday, Mooresville resident Joseph Klein, 28, was arrested after a search warrant was issued at 151 Capital Ave as a result of an undercover drug deal.
+Klein was taken into custody and faces multiple drug charges involving heroin, deputies said.

 Officials were tipped off last Thursday to a heroin transaction at a home near 2100 Old Wilkesboro Road.
 Statesville resident Jeremy Thanavastien, 44, and Mooresville resident Jordan Elliott, 30, were both arrested.
 Both have criminal records and face multiple drug charges.